 Legendary gay martyr HARVEY MILK joined the Navy after college in 1951, serving on the submarine rescue vessel the USS Kittiwake, and rising to Lieutenant (junior grade).
-He was forced to resign and accept an Other Than Honorable Discharge in 1955 after the Navy learned of his homosexuality in 1955.
-Like Leonard, he evolved a great deal from his extremely conservative youth, but demonstrated his continuing pride in his service by regularly wearing a belt referencing his service as a Navy Master Diver.
+He was forced to resign and accept an Other Than Honorable Discharge in 1955 after the Navy learned of his homosexuality.
+Like Leonard, he evolved a great deal from his extremely conservative youth, but demonstrated his continuing pride in his service by regularly wearing a belt referencing his training as a Navy diver.
 As seen in the photo from an exhibit by San Francisco's GLBT Historical Society, he was wearing it when he was shot.

 HENRY GERBER.
 US Army, WWI & WWII.
 Founded the first gay civil rights group in the United States in Chicago in 1924.
 The Society for Human Rights was quickly shut down by authorities and Gerber fired from his job as a postal worker.